shervinsahba/obsidian-icewind/House Rules.md

 ## Death, Injury, and Massive Damage
 - **Dying Status**.
 Unconscious status is boring, so hitting 0 HP enters you into the *dying* condition unless otherwise stated.
 	- Roll death saving throws at the start of your turn like normal.
 	- Fall *prone*.
-You cannot use movement or any of your actions to stand up while *dying*.
+You cannot use movement or any of your actions to stand up while *dying*, nor can you jump, climb, fly, swim, or burrow.
 	- You may move while *dying*.
 Because you are prone, your movement is halved.
 You cannot jump or climb.
-	- You may use an action, bonus action, or reaction.
+	- You may use either your action or bonus action.
 However each action creates 2 levels of exhaustion.
-Bonus actions, reactions, and other special actions create 1 level of exhaustion.
  - **Massive Damage.** Taking massive damage (>50% HP) may result in a CON save to see if *something like* a [System Shock](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MassiveDamage) effect occurs.
 Taking massive damage that knocks you unconscious may result in *something like* a [lingering injury](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#Injuries).

 ## Character Building